damianhakert/damianhakert.github.io/source/posts/2016-08-07-posting-to-your-gitlab-pages-blog-from-ios.html.md

 ### Adding required front matter

-Hugo (and most other SSGs) require each post to have some front matter, including a date, a title, and so on.
+Hugo (and most other SSGs) require each post to have some [front matter][hugofrontmatter], including a date, a title, and so on.
 One nice option with Editorial is that it can natively expand [TextExpander][9] shortcuts _without_ having to switch to alternate keyboards.
-You can create a template for your front matter and, upon opening the file in Editorial, type the shortcut (e.g., `;toml` or `;yaml`), and&mdash;💥 poof 💥&mdash;the shortcut will be expanded and ready for whatever you need to enter.
+You can create a template for your front matter and, upon opening the file in Editorial, type the shortcut (e.g., `;toml` or `;yaml`), and&mdash;💥 poof💥&mdash;the shortcut will be expanded and ready for whatever you need to enter.

 ### Writing the post

 You're now ready to type your article!
 Go ahead and type to your heart's content.
-You can swipe to the left from the edge of the screen in Editorial to show a Markdown preview of what you've written so far, in case you want to check how things are rendering, but keep in mind that your SSG may not be using the same rendering engine as Editorial does, so if you're using non-standard Markdown elements, the final post may not render exactly the same.
+You can swipe to the left from the edge of the screen in Editorial to show a Markdown preview of what you've written so far, in case you want to preview the post.
+Keep in mind that your SSG may not be using the same Markdown rendering engine as Editorial does, so if you're using non-standard Markdown elements, the final post may not look exactly the same.

 ![Sending the file back to Working Copy from Editorial](images/blogimages/posting-to-your-gitlab-pages-blog-from-ios/wc-editorial-workflow-annotated.png)

 When you're at a point where you want to save and commit your progress, tap the 🔧 icon in the top-right of the navigation bar in Editorial, then tap the **Working Copy** workflow, and you'll be taken back to Working Copy, ready to commit.
 Enter a commit message and tap **Commit** in the navigation bar to commit your changes.